-If you have very large files, there might not be enough RAM (random access memory) for sorting records when you create an access set.
+If you have very large files or you are using a 16K Color Computer, there might not be enough RAM (random access memory) for sorting records when you create an access set.
 To solve this problem, Color Profile automatically sorts your records in batches, temporarily saves each batch on disk, and finally merges the batches to let you sort an almost unlimited number of records.